How to Develop Agents

 To load a local tool in your code:

 If you would like to create your new tools, you can either integrate the tool within your agent code or you can follow the tool examples in the tool folder to develop your standalone tools.
-The detailed instructions are in How to develop new tools.
+The detailed instructions are in .